ynt29/Olympics_Project/README.md

 ----------------------------------------------
 ### Tools
-* PowerBI Desktop for create a new attribute (continent) and merge the dataset
+* PowerBI Desktop for create a new attribute (continent)
-* Python with ggplot library from Dataset Visualization
+* Python for Data Cleaning and Visualization
 ----------------------------------------------
 ### Dataset
 I use dataset from this kaggle https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results (Thanks for this :) )\